islamsrl12/practice/README.md

 this time i am learning github for my experience

 <br> cd for change directory or folder or we can go to file
-<br> li :- for all the files in a folder
+<br> ls :- for all the files in a folder
-<br> li -a : checks all the file in the directory including hidden file
+<br> ls -a : checks all the file in the directory including hidden file
 <br> git status :- if any difference btn github and local machine . basically if any file is not commit to githib

 <br> various file